Skip to main content

 • A policy underwritten by an insurance corporation with an A.M.
 Best rating of “A-” or above, and Insurance Solvency International, Ltd (ISI) rating of “A-I” or above, a Standard and Poor’s Claims Paying Ability rating of “A-” or above, or a Weiss Research, Inc. rating of B+ or above.

-If you are a Wistar-paid employee, you may be eligible to enroll yourself and your J-2 dependents in the health insurance plan offered by Wistar.
+If you are a Wistar-paid employee in a benefit-eligible position, you may be eligible to enroll yourself and your J-2 dependents in the health insurance plan offered by Wistar.

 An H-1B temporary worker is defined as a person who will perform services in a “specialty occupation.”
 The H-1B classification is available for those occupations that require “theoretical and practical application of a body of highly specialized knowledge, and attainment of a bachelor’s or higher degree in the specific specialty (or its equivalent) as a minimum entry into the occupation in the United States.”
 The employer must meet requirements set both by USCIS and the Department of Labor (DOL) in order to file for H-1B status for a prospective employee.
+For the purposes of H-1B filing, Wistar is exempt from the annual cap.
 Individuals who do not already have alternate employment authorization cannot be employed until final notice is received from USCIS approving Wistar’s H-1B petition.
 An approved H-1B notice for employment at The Wistar Institute allows you to be employed only by Wistar in the job described in the H-1B petition.

 LENGTH OF STAY IN H-1B STATUS